I thought it would be fitting to include a little explanation of full-frame crop sensors and how they can affect your lens's focal length.

 But, minimum focusing distance is the minimum distance your subject can be from your lens - and the camera is still able to focus.

-Have you ever tried to get really close to something with your camera and you it won't focus?
+Have you ever tried to get really close to something with your camera, and you noticed it wouldn't focus?
 To fix this, you normally have to back up and try again.

 Macro lenses are made specifically for shooting up close.